MartinDo24/Analyze-Payment-Transaction-Performance-to-Optimize-Operations-E-commerce-Business-Python/README.md

 ## Task 3: Find the team has had the lowest performance (lowest volume) since Q2.2023.
 Find the category that contributes the least to that team.

-- Goal: Identify the lowest performing business groups from Q2 2023 and find the product portfolio that contributed least to that performance, to support strategic management of improvements or renewable energy sources.
+-Goal: Identify the lowest performing business groups from Q2 2023 and find the product portfolio that contributed least to that performance, to support strategic management of improvements or renewable energy sources.

-- Approach:
+-Approach:

 + Filter Data for Q2 2023: df['report_month'] >= '2023-04' isolates records from April 2023 onward (Q2 starts in April).